Oahu

 Activity Comparison

-Both luaus include:
+All three luaus below include:

-• Live Hawaiian music & entertainment
+• Live music and Polynesian dance

 • Bar service with included drinks

-• Professional photo opportunities
+• Professional photo opportunities (may cost extra)

 Activity 1